 ECFMG serves as the designated Dean’s office for students and graduates of international medical schools, assisting these individuals with the ERAS application process for first- and second-year (PGY-1 and PGY-2) residency positions.

 For detailed, up-to-date information on ERAS Support Services at ECFMG, visit www.ecfmg.org/eras.

 Foreign national physicians who seek entry into U.S. programs of graduate medical education or training must obtain an appropriate visa that permits clinical training activities.
-One visa commonly used by foreign national physicians is the J-1, a temporary nonimmigrant visa reserved for participants in the Exchange Visitor Program.
-As a public diplomacy initiative of the U.S. Department of State, the Exchange Visitor Program was established to enhance international educational and cultural exchange between the people of the United States and other nations.
+One visa commonly used by foreign national physicians is the J-1, a temporary nonimmigrant visa offered through BridgeUSA, a critical program within the Bureau of Educational and Cultural Affairs (ECA) of the U.S. Department of State.

-The U.S. Department of State has designated ECFMG as the visa sponsor for all exchange visitor (J-1) physicians who participate in clinical training programs.
+The U.S. Department of State has designated ECFMG as a BridgeUSA sponsor for all exchange visitor (J-1) physicians who participate in clinical training programs.
 ECFMG sponsorship is also available for physicians’ eligible dependents.
 ECFMG does not sponsor physicians for other U.S. visa types.

 For detailed, up-to-date information on J-1 visa sponsorship by ECFMG, visit www.ecfmg.org/evsp.

 [Last update: August 21, 2023]